enielrodriguez/lenovo-conservation-mode-switcher/README.md

 </div>
 <br>

-# Lenovo® Conservation Mode Switcher
+# Lenovo® Conservation Mode Switcher for KDE 5
 KDE Plasma widget to turn on/off the battery conservation mode in **compatible Lenovo® laptops**.

 ## Install